 Edward died in 1685, leaving to Sara and their young son, Arthur, a plantation that was not yet profitable.
 In the following decade, Africans would show English colonists how to cultivate rice in fresh water swamps, and by 1699, Arthur's plantation had begun to make money.
 By 1720, his estate consisted of over 5,000 acres and he owned over 100 slaves.
 By this time Arthur was a well-established member of the Carolina gentry.

 Arthur's father and uncle had played a role in Carolina politics.
 Arthur followed in their footsteps and was active in the consolidation of the profitable slave-holding regime in South Carolina.

 In 1710, he traveled to London to discuss Carolina's political problems.
 On his return he was appointed Deputy on the Proprietary Council of Carolina -- a high honor for a Carolina native.
-In 1728, Governor Arthur Middleton would make the following statement:
+In 1728, Acting Governor Arthur Middleton would make the following statement:

 "The Spanish are receiving and harboring all our runaway negroes, they have found out a new way of sending our own slaves against us, to rob and plunder us -- they are continually fitting out parties of Indians from St. Augustine to murder our white people, to rob our plantations, and carry off our slaves so that we are not only at a vast expense of guarding our southern frontiers, but the inhabitants are continually alarmed and have no leizure to look after their crops."